Cover

 Cushioning Depth ( what’s this )

-Again, although the mattress appears thick and squishy to the eye, we found cushioning depth to be only a bit deeper than average, but you do get a little hugged/cradled feeling.
+Again, although the mattress appears thick and squishy to the eye, we found cushioning depth to be about average, but you do get a little hugged/cradled feeling.
 But this definitely is not a mattress that swallows you.

 Cushioning Depth (1=Shallowest, 9=Deepest) |